andickinson/andickinson.github.io/_posts/2021-12-11-advent-of-cyber-day-5.md

 ### What flag did you get when you disabled the plugin?

-After loggin in a McSkidy, we add a comment to check if a Stored XSS vulnerability is present.
+After logging in a McSkidy, we add a comment to check if a Stored XSS vulnerability is present.

 Add an underline to the text and as it is rendered, Stored XSS is present.